 Most of my daycare parents contributed and some family members and even a few strangers.
 We raised enough money for the dirt to fill the beds and some type of material to put between the beds to keep us up out of the mud while we work and to keep down the weeds.

 Another daycare dad, Dustin, had a bunch of leftover ends from fence planks that he cut off and some decking.
 He asked if we wanted them.
 Of course!
-There were enough planks to build 10, 2 x 2 beds.
+There were enough planks to build 10, 2 x 2 raised beds.
 That saved us from having to get cedar for 2 of the long beds, more money saved.

 During the time we were going door to door and running our Indiegogo campaign, I also sent letters to online garden companies and wrote any garden grant I could find.
 Most of them turned me down for the same reasons that the local businesses did, not a non-profit or public school.